saltcorn/saltcorn/README.md

 ### Setup (manual)

-NOTE: this is somewhat out of date; see instead https://wiki.saltcorn.com/view/ShowPage?title=Install%20on%20Ubuntu, in paticular the last section.
+NOTE: this is somewhat out of date; see instead https://wiki.saltcorn.com/view/ShowPage?title=Install%20on%20Ubuntu, in particular the last section.

 Skip this section if you ran `saltcorn setup` or `npx saltcorn-install`